glouppe/info8006-introduction-to-ai/lecture4.md

     - Terminal states are labeled with utility **tuples** (1 value per player).
     - Intermediate states are also labeled with utility tuples.
     - Each player maximizes its own component.
-    - May give rise to cooperation and competition dynamically
+    - May give rise to cooperation and competition dynamically.

 .center.width-70[![](figures/lec4/multi-agent-tree.png)]